 Dogs often bark excessively out of fear.
 This fear may be due to a thunderstorm, a strange noise, or even a medical condition like cognitive dysfunction.

 If your dog is exhibiting new signs of fear, it is always best to contact your vet for a thorough physical to rule out any illness or injury.
-If a physical exam does not raise any red flags, ask your vet to recommend a behavioral trainer who can work with your dog to overcome their fears.
+If a physical exam does not raise any red flags, ask your vet to recommend a behavioral trainer who can work with your dog to overcome its fears.

 Sounding the Alarm